 1 And the Lord said unto Moses, Hew thee two other tables of stone, like unto the first, and I will write upon them also, the words of the law, according as they were written at the first on the tables which thou brakest; but it shall not be according to the first, for I will take away the priesthood out of their midst; therefore my holy order, and the ordinances thereof, shall not go before them; for my presence shall not go up in their midst, lest I destroy them.

 Here we read that Moses was originally offering “the holy order” which is the order of the sanctified.
-Sanctification occurs through the, “ordinances thereof,” which is baptism and receiving the gift of the Holy Ghost.
-These ordinances would have been had in Moses’ Israel had they received the true God instead of worshipping idols.
+Sanctification occurs through the, “ordinances thereof,” which is baptism and receiving the gift of the Holy Ghost to have the baptism of fire.
+These ordinances would have been had in Moses’ Israel had they received the true God instead of worshiping idols.